 Also on the Wish List was a single bay garage, and an utility/laundry room.
 We designed the garage with an 8’ tall door to accommodate the extra height of a VW camper van.
 How cool is that?
 Holistic Design supports the future as well as the present.
 Painting and Traveling.
 Happy and Healthy.
 The Healing Home!

-Builder Jon Wetzel of Beyond Moonlight Construction erected this building.
-Jon created a custom, two-sided storage unit* between the Bedroom and entry that provides shelves, hanging space and drawers.
-I had intended that under bed containers and a small dresser would complete the need for storage in the bedroom.
+The builder created a custom, two-sided storage unit* between the Bedroom and entry that provides shelves, hanging space and drawers.
+Under bed containers and a small dresser will satisfy the need for storage in the bedroom.
 The north side of the garage has plenty of room for a closet and gardening implements.
 Even the Art Studio has space for overflow.
 As I said, use every square foot for a purpose.

 The apartment is heated and cooled by a Mitsubishi Split System hung high on the south wall.
 It provides quiet, efficient, instant circulation of warm and cool air, as needed.
 Because the place is so tight, I believe it will be relatively inexpensive to heat and air condition.
 The ceiling rafters are filled with closed cell foam to R49 and the walls to R21 with standard fiberglass batts.
 The floor is R30, also fiberglass.